Chiefs Reportedly Sign Andy Reid and Brett Veach Through 2025

 Tucker D. Franklin

-According to NFL Network's Tom Pelissero, the Kansas City Chiefs are nearing new six-year contracts with Head Coach Andy Reid and General Manager Brett Veach.
+According to NFL Network's Tom Pelissero, the Kansas City Chiefs are nearing contract extensions with Head Coach Andy Reid and General Manager Brett Veach that will keep the Super Bowl-winning duo in KC through 2025.

-The extensions will keep the pair together in Kansas City through the 2025 season.
-Kansas City Chiefs quarterback Patrick Mahomes approved of the extensions in a tweet after the news was reported.
+With Reid and Veach locked up for the long-term, along with MVP-winning quarterback Patrick Mahomes, the Chiefs' core is now completely locked in for years to come.

 After winning his first Super Bowl in February, Reid is entering his eighth year with the Chiefs and his 22nd year as a head coach.
 In Kansas City, Big Red is 77-35 while making the playoffs six out of seven years.